rails/rails/guides/source/contributing_to_ruby_on_rails.md

 For simple fixes, the easiest way to backport your changes is to [extract a diff from your changes in main and apply them to the target branch](https://www.devroom.io/2009/10/26/how-to-create-and-apply-a-patch-with-git/).

-First, make sure your changes are the only difference between your current branch and main:
+First, make sure your changes are the only difference between your current branch and mains:

 ```bash
 $ git log main..HEAD